ehtick/Mapster/Mapster.Tool.md

 #### Generate full type name

-If your POCOs and DTOs have the same name, you might need to generate using full type name, by add `-p` flag.
+If your POCOs and DTOs have the same name, you might need to generate using full type name, by adding `-p` flag.
 ```xml
   <Target Name="Mapster">
     <Exec WorkingDirectory="$(ProjectDir)" Command="dotnet build" />